June 28, 2019

-Do you have a hard time feeling connected in the church?
-Perhaps you go to Sunday services but don’t really consider it your home or family.
-Maybe you even get frustrated with how things are run, but never really dive in to be a part of the solution?
-If we’re being real, there’s a very big difference between seeing a community as simply “a church” versus “my church.”
-I think the distinction between the two reveals the disconnection between only attending versus truly belonging to a group.
-So what’s missing when we only show up on a Sunday as a distant consumer?
+Is it possible that you go to Sunday services but don’t really consider your Church your home, or the people in it your family?
+There’s a very big difference between seeing a community as simply “a church” versus “your church.”
+The distinction between the two reveals the disconnection between being someone who observes from the outside versus truly belonging to a group.
+So what’s missing when you only show up on a Sunday as a distant consumer?

-- We were saved into a family.
-We are one body with Christ.
+- You were saved into a family!
+You are one body with Christ.
 When you became a Christian you started carrying the name of Christ and were born as a new creation into this family.

 - There is an order to belonging.
-People belong, then they believe, then they behave.
-Religion gets this backwards.
-Religion tries to control people’s behavior by making them believe something… it does this before giving people a place of belonging.
-I think this is one of the main reasons people struggle with not feeling like they belong in the church.
+First people belong, then they believe, then they behave.
+Religion gets this backward.
+Religion tries to control people’s behavior by making them believe something before giving them a place of belonging.
+This is one of the main reasons people struggle with not feeling like they belong in the Church.

 - The process of belonging to a church looks like this: